tari/taricorp.net/content/posts/2022/timelapser/index.md

  * In order to compose the old and new file parts, we need to write a temporary file.
 This script assumes that a suffix of `.part` and an integer is sufficiently unique to avoid potential conflicts, but it would probably misbehave if multiple uploaders were trying to update the same file.
  * After a chunk of a file is uploaded, that data is **erased from the local disk** by using `fallocate` to punch a hole in the file, replacing all of the data that's been uploaded with zeroes and freeing any space on disk that it used.

 The hole-punching in the source file is what allows the overall time-lapse capture system to assume that the amount of storage available is not a concern.
-Files that have been uploaded will remain on disk but consume essentially no space but retain their original size, making it easy to tell whether a file has been uploaded in its entirety even after the fact.
+Files that have been uploaded will remain on disk but consume essentially no space while retaining their original size, making it easy to tell whether a file has been uploaded in its entirety even after the fact.
 Failed uploads may cause increased disk usage (because holes will not be punched), but no loss of data so they can be retried later.

+Having implemented mechanisms to capture video (easily done with `ffmpeg`) and to incrementally upload those videos to GCS (`gcs-incremental`), what remains is to combine them into something that will capture video and incrementally upload it.

+## `timelapser`